How to start your application

-1. An academic transcript of your undergraduate degree showing modules studied and marks attained.
+- an academic transcript of your undergraduate degree showing the modules studied and marks attained

-2. A copy of your degree certificate, if you have already graduated.
+- a copy of your degree certificate, if you have already graduated

 You can attach these to your application by uploading them as an attachment via the Application Portal.

 Haven't got your results yet?

 Don't worry if you don't have all of your results yet: if you are awaiting results then you can upload the documents you do have, and upload outstanding documents when they are available.

 You can upload your supporting documents online by returning to your application in the Application Portal and select on "View/Upload Documents".

 Please be aware that certain applications from residents of Nigeria are referred to a third party.